alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/access-management.md

 ### Enterprises

+If you would like to sponsor using an GitHub Enterprise account, we'd recommend using a [personal GitHub account] or set up a [bot account]

 Currently not possible to sponsor as an enterprise nor is it possible to add GitHub organizations or GitHub Enterprises to private GitHub repositories.